hyperledger/fabric-ca/README.md

 ```
 "driver":"postgres",
-"data_source":"host=localhost port=5432 user=Username password=Password dbname=cop sslmode=verify-full",
+"data_source":"host=localhost port=5432 user=Username password=Password dbname=fabric-ca sslmode=verify-full",
 ```
 **sslmode** - Enable SSL.
   - **verify-full** - Always SSL (verify that the certification presented by the Postgres server was signed by a trusted CA and the Postgres server host name matches the one in the certificate).

-We also need to set the TLS configuration in the COP server config file.
+We also need to set the TLS configuration in the fabric-ca server config file.
 If the database server requires client authentication that a client cert and key file needs to be provided.
-The following should be present in the COP server config:
+The following should be present in the fabric-ca server config:

 ```
 "tls":{